-We obtained management's assessment on whether there is any indication that the wells, platforms and other facilities may be impaired.
-We involved our internal specialist in evaluating the methodologies and the assumptions used in management's impairment testing.
-These assumptions include future production levels and costs as well as external inputs such as oil prices and discount rate.
-We compared the key assumptions used such as future production levels and oil prices against the estimated reserves report by the respective operators of SC 14C2 and published oil prices, taking into consideration the impact associated with coronavirus pandemic.
-We compared the future production cost against the work program and budget duly approved by the joint operation and regulatory agency.
+We involved our internal specialist in evaluating the methodologies and the assumptions used.
+These assumptions include future production levels and costs as well as external inputs such as oil prices and discount rates.
+We compared the key assumptions used such as future production levels and oil prices against the estimated reserves report by the respective operator of SC 14C2 and published oil prices, respectively.
+We compared the future production costs against the work program and budget duly approved by the joint operation and regulatory agency.
 We tested the parameters used in the determination of the discount rate against market data.
 We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive; specifically those that have the most significant effect on the determination of the recoverable amount of wells, platforms and other facilities.